Sole Proprietorship vs. LLC: What's the Difference?

 Additionally, a sole proprietorship is a status assigned to a business automatically.
 The moment you sell an item for a profit, you are considered a sole proprietor.
 The same reasoning applies to selling services as well.

-Limited Liability Corporation (LLC): the basics
+Limited Liability Corporation (LLC): The Basics

 In contrast, a limited liability corporation (LLC) is more complex.
 This business entity is owned by one or more persons and is separate from them.
 This means that the owners of the business are not personally responsible, the LLC is.